 If you have a Loan Account, make sure repayments are made when they fall due in order to avoid interest surcharges which are payable on the amount in arrears.

 Do shop around if you feel you are not getting the best deal from your bank.
 Shopping around does not just mean comparing regular monthly or quarterly fees.
 You need to check the charges for the various transactions and services – such as cash handling – which your business uses most.
 A good deal for one business may be a bad deal for another, so taking advice from a friend may not work.

 To help you along, check out these lists of charges from the main banks below:

-If you are a business startup, some banks offer a 2-years no fee deal, but do check terms and conditions.
+Some banks offer a 2-years no fee deal, deal but do check terms and conditions.